-- 2.8 The Core Strategy includes 4 strategic allocations: the Whitfield Urban Expansion, Connaught Barracks, Dover Waterfront and Dover Mid-Town.
-The Council requires a comprehensive approach to be taken to the development of these areas and to this end, requires masterplans to be developed and adopted as Supplementary Planning Documents prior to dealing with individual planning applications. - 2.9 As Whitfield is the single largest strategic allocation in the Core Strategy (5,750 homes) the Regeneration Delivery Section focused on working with the private sector and the local community during 2010/2011 to produce a masterplan that was adopted as a Supplementary Planning Document (SPD) in April 2011.
+- 2.4 The Core Strategy includes 4 strategic allocations: the Whitfield Urban Expansion, Connaught Barracks, Dover Waterfront and Dover Mid-Town.
+The Council requires a comprehensive approach to be taken to the development of these areas and to this end, requires masterplans to be developed and adopted as Supplementary Planning Documents prior to dealing with individual planning applications. - 2.5 As Whitfield is the single largest strategic allocation in the Core Strategy (5,750 homes) the Regeneration Delivery Section focused on working with the private sector and the local community during 2010/2011 to produce a masterplan that was adopted as a Supplementary Planning Document (SPD) in April 2011.
 The SPD will be used to make planning decisions, and decide planning applications.
-A copy of the Whitfield Supplementary Planning Document can be downloaded from www.dover.gov.uk/regeneration\delivery/supplementary\planning\documen/ whitfield masterplan spd.aspx - 2.10 There has now been a resolution to grant planning permission for Phase 1 of the Whitfield urban expansion which consists of approximately 1,250 homes and for Phase 1a for the construction of a new 'Village Centre', which includes 100 residential units. - 2.11 In terms of the other strategic allocations, Connaught Barracks, which is owned by the Homes and Communities Agency, has been identified as a site for accelerated disposal.
-The options surrounding the future disposal and development of this site are currently being considered by the HCA/CLG. - 2.12 It is intended that masterplans will be prepared for Dover Waterfront and Dover Mid Town in 2013/2014.
+A copy of the Whitfield Supplementary Planning Document can be downloaded from www.dover.gov.uk/regeneration_delivery/supplementary_planning_documen/ whitfield masterplan spd.aspx - 2.6 There has now been a resolution to grant planning permission for Phase 1 of the Whitfield urban expansion which consists of approximately 1,250 homes and for Phase 1a for the construction of a new 'Village Centre', which includes 100 residential units.
+Both of these decisions are subject to a S106 Agreements.